Charlie Behan (actor): Life and career

 In August 2024, it was reported that Behan had left Hollyoaks, with a source telling Digital Spy, "It's a sad time for [Behan's] co-stars as he was a popular cast member on set and had a great relationship with the other younger cast and his on-screen family, the Osbornes".
 The news came amid the announcements that several other cast members would be leaving the soap due to Hollyoaks having to reduce the number and duration of their weekly episodes.
 Prior to Behan's departure, it was noted by Digital Spy that Behan had been having less appearances.
 Some viewers expressed unhappiness and confusion on social media over the news of Behan's departure.
 His final appearance aired in the episode originally released on 11 September 2024.
 In November 2024, it was announced that Behan would return to the soap for a guest stint later that month.
 In September 2025, it was reported that Behan would reprise the role again on Hollyoaks later that month.
 In October 2025, it was reported that Behan would also portray Charlie in the Hollyoaks late-night special Hollyoaks Later for the soap's 30th anniversary, which was broadcast on 22 October of that year.
+The character was later written out again and Behan's exit aired on 8 June 2026, when Charlie was arrested for his role in a car crash.

 In addition to acting, Behan is also a DJ.